-VSPARTICLE’s spark ablation technology offers a uniquely versatile approach to rapidly produce nanomaterials of high purity with the ability to tune the primary particle size and elemental composition.
-This strategy was recently employed to produce tungsten oxide (WOx)-based thin films for NO2 sensing.
-Such WOx thin films exhibit excellent sensitivity due to the high surface/bulk ratio, structured morphology and high purity of the deposited films.
-These recent works showcase how spark ablation and VSPARTICLE’s technology can have a profound impact in enabling future SMO sensor breakthroughs!
+VSParticle technology offers a unique and versatile approach to rapidly produce nanomaterials of high purity with the ability to tune the primary particle size and elemental composition.
+An application of this technology is the production of gas sensors based on zinc oxide (ZnOx) porous nanostructures for toluene sensing.
+ZnOx nanostructures produced with the VSParticle VSP-P1 nanoprinter have an excellent sensitivity and response time due to the high surface-to-volume ratio, structured morphology and high purity of the deposited films.